 Here’s an example of someone who has already given stop motion animation a go as part of the homeschooling schedule.

-Once you’ve got the basics of stop motion animation and you want to get a bit more technical why not get your kids to try and design a storyboard before they start their stop motion.
-This will give them more clarity of where they want the narrative to go and also help them plan out the movement they want their toy/object to make.
+Once you’ve got the basics of stop motion animation, may want to get a bit more technical; Try designing a storyboard and script for the animation.
+This will give the narrative more clarity.
+But it will also help them plan out movement and direction.
 To make a simple storyboard, all you need to do is grab a piece of paper.
 On one side the images, and on the other write a brief description of what is happening in the scene.

 When you think stop-motion animation, you will likely think of the wonderful work of Aardman Animation, who revolutionized the film and animation industry with their characters.
 They have always been at the forefront of stop-motion and recently have worked with Coldplay and Greenpeace, respectively, on videos.
 But Aardman also has a number of great online resources to help get kids started in animation.
 The Wallace and Gromit website has a number of great resources for children, including colouring sheets, easy recipes but also tutorials on how to draw and do stop motion animation.
 Aardman also has a separate website called, Animate It, which contains lots of useful information and tutorials to get kids interested in animation.
 You can even download a free trial of their stop-motion animation software to play around with.

-If this inspires you then check out some of the Aardman films that have recently been added to Netflix and have a full day of animation fun.
+If this inspires you then check out the Aardman films on Netflix and have a full day of animation fun.